home-assistant-libs/pytradfri/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ggravlingen/pytradfri/badge.svg?branch=master)](https://coveralls.io/github/ggravlingen/pytradfri?branch=master)
 [![PyPI version](https://badge.fury.io/py/pytradfri.svg)](https://badge.fury.io/py/pytradfri)

-**NB:** Latest Gateway version tested and working - 1.3.14.
+**NB:** Latest Gateway version tested and working - 1.4.15.

 Python class to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee-based Gateway.
-Using this library you can, by communicating with the gateway, control IKEA lights (including the RGB ones).
+Using this library you can, by communicating with the gateway, control IKEA's lights and wall plugs.
 Some of the features include:

 - Get information on the gateway
 - Observe lights, groups and other resources and get notified when they change
+- Control wall plugs
 - List all devices connected to gateway
 - List all lights and get attributes of lights (name, state, color temp, dimmer level etc)
 - Change attribute values of lights (name, state, color temp, dimmer level etc)